 “Are there any day trips you can recommend?” said Jack.

 “Day trips are a problem,” I said.
 “You experienced the roads and traffic from the airport to here.
 It took us three hours to cover fifty miles.
 The nearest city with any meaningful things to see is Granada but it takes four hours to get there and four hours back.
 In other words, by the time you arrive, you have to return.
-I recommend an overnight stay should you want to visit the Alhambra Palace.
-Nearer to home we have Nerja Caves in Maro village which are amazing, and the Easter processions start next Wednesday, which if you appreciate religious activities are well worth seeing, so I’m told.
+I recommend an overnight stay, should you want to visit the Alhambra Palace.
+Nearer to home we have Nerja Caves in Maro village, which are amazing, and the Easter processions start next Wednesday, which if you appreciate religious activities are well worth seeing, so I’m told.
 We have a street market next Tuesday.
 The mountain village of Frigiliana is about five miles inland and is famous for its history and Arab water channels.
-Every evening you can watch the Spanish take their evening stroll on the Balcon de Europa where the church is.
+Every evening you can watch the Spanish take their evening stroll on the Balcon de Europa, where the church is.
 Other than that, the local bus service can connect you with nearby villages such as Competa, or further east along the coast is Almuñecar.
 To the west is Torrox, and inland is Velez-Málaga which has an incredible number of ancient monuments and old churches.
 Do any of these appeal to you?”

 “We’ll have a think,” said Jean.
 “Where can we buy bus tickets?”